lisa-craw/tasmania_airbnbs/README.md

 Data are open source, provided by the fantastic [Inside Airbnb](http://insideairbnb.com).
 If you appreciate their work, [**DONATE HERE!**](http://insideairbnb.com/donate)

-These scripts use the summary information data, listings.csv, for the last twelve months in Tasmania.
+These scripts use the detailed listings data, listings.csv, for the last twelve months in Tasmania (not the summary data).
 Download the data [here.](http://insideairbnb.com/get-the-data)